Seif-Sedky/HR-System/README.md

 - Only SQL scripts are tracked — no `.mdf`, `.ldf`, or backup files.
 - Follow consistent SQL formatting and naming.
 - Provide documentation for your queries
-- The final deliverable is a single `final_database.sql` file containing the complete database.